 A blood sample drawn from a vein in your arm and/or a urine collection

 What is being tested?

-Mercury is an element that exists in three forms: as a free metallic (liquid or vapour), an inorganic compound (mercury salt), and as a variety of organic compounds (the most common of which is methyl mercury).
-This test measures the amount of mercury present in blood, urine, or (rarely) hair to detect acute or chronic excessive exposure.
+Mercury is an element that exists in three forms: as a free metallic (liquid or vapour), an inorganic compound (mercury salt), and as a variety of organic compounds (methyl mercury).
+It has no known function in normal metabolism but is able to bind to a number of proteins, interfering with their function.

-Pregnant women with elevated levels of mercury can pass it on to their fetus, affecting development especially the fetus's brain, kidneys, and nerves.
+Pregnant women with elevated levels of mercury can pass it on to their foetus, affecting development especially the foetus's brain, kidneys, and nerves.
 Mercury can be passed from mother to baby through breast milk during nursing.